 SentinelOne has designed and implemented an elaborate information security program to protect its customers data in accordance with GLBA’s Safeguard Rule, and is now GLB compliant with the Rule.

 SOC 2 Type 2 Examination

 SentinelOne has been independently audited against SOC 2 Security, Availability, and Confidentiality Trust Services Criteria (TSC) by Schellman & Company.
 This examination affirms SentinelOne’s commitment to and maintenance of the highest levels of information security, availability, and confidentiality of our internal infrastructure, controls, and care to customer data.

 SOC 2 is an industry standard examination that was developed and maintained by the American Institute of Certified Public Accountants (AICPA).

 SentinelOne’s customers can submit a request for SOC 2 report through our support or your assigned technical account manager.

 How SentinelOne Can Help Your Organization’s Compliance Needs

-The SentinelOne malware Solution can help your organization achieve PCI DSS compliance with PCI DSS Requirement Number 5, which requires that organizations use and regularly update anti-virus software or programs on all systems commonly affected by malicious software.
+The SentinelOne malware Solution can help your organization with various PCI DSS requirements, including Number 5, which requires that organizations use and regularly update anti-virus software or programs on all systems commonly affected by malicious software.

-For more information about how SentinelOne can help your organization’s PCI compliance, read the Tevora PCI and HIPAA Whitepaper.
+For more information about how SentinelOne can help your organization’s PCI compliance, read the Tevora PCI Whitepaper.

 The SentinelOne malware Solution can help your organization achieve GLB compliance under the Safeguard Rule, which requires that financial institutions under FTC jurisdiction have measures in place to keep customer information secure and in accordance with the FTC compliance instructions, which require financial organizations to use anti-virus and anti-spyware software that updates automatically.